lifebeyondfife/Decider/README.md

 Installation
 ------------

-Install using nuget for .Net Standard 2.1
+Install using nuget for .Net Core 6.0 (.Net Standard 2.0 and 2.1 also supported)

      dotnet add package Decider